yahmlevi/Artemis/README.md

 1. clone repo

-2. run 'docker-compose up' when you are in the repo directory
+2. run 'docker-compose up -d' when you are in the repo directory

 3. get an address of an account using 'docker logs ganache' on another terminal. the account has 100 fake Ether in it